-• 1st offense - Confiscation of device.
-Returned to student at the end of that school day.

-- 2nd offense Confiscation of device.
+- 1st offense Confiscation of device.
+Returned to student at the end of that school day. - 2nd offense Confiscation of device.
 Parent must pick up device.
-Parent conference with administration.
-1 day of In-School Suspension. - 3rd offense Confiscation of device.
+Parent conference with administration. - 3rd offense Confiscation of device.
 Parent must pick up device.
-3 days of In-School Suspension.
+1 day of In-School Suspension.
 Students must turn in the device daily to the front office upon arrival.
 Refusal to turn device in or non-compliance will be considered insubordination. - Subsequent offenses to be considered additional insubordination.
+Up to 3 days of ISS or OSS may be administered.